njcamp-lab/MM_spectra/README.md

 If there is a third column, it will be treated as the batch variable for ComBat correction and any columns after the third will be used as covariates in the ComBat correction.
 Which variables should be included as batch and as covariates for ComBat is addressed above in the **exploratory data analysis** section.

 ### spectra derivation script

+The R script that processes the input data and derives the spectra is: `tissue_spectra_process.R`